pytorch-rl/deepq/README.md

 #### The good new

+> The agent was (sometimes) able to win the game
+>
-> We were (sometimes) able to win the game and (consistently) learn to play much better than random!
+> The agent (consistently) learned to play much better than random

-Below is one game played by one of our trained agents, it is clear that the agent learned the rules and it able to play the game well.
+Below is one game played by one o56f our trained agents, it is clear that the agent learned the rules and was able to play the game well.

 ![](assets/cartpole_example.gif)